 In addition, the headteacher (and/or other school leaders as appropriate) and at least one governor (usually the chair) will attend safer recruitment training and the school will ensure that there are at least two school leaders and/or governors that have attended safer recruitment training within the past three years.

-Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet at the school office
+Supply staff and other visiting staff will be given the school's Visiting Staff Information, which can be found in the main office.

 DSL Training see section 3 Governor Training see section 3

 18. Safer recruitment